Kids are wonderful.

 Managing Debt can be a tricky business but well worth it in the end.
 The more debt you get paid off now, the more room you’ll have in your budget for other expenses.

 Also get your new baby set up with their first savings account as soon as you get his/her social security number.
 We offer a Kirby Kangaroo Club Account for all of our members under the age of 12 and we have a blast with them throughout the year.

-Once they have a savings account, you might consider Payroll Deduction to stash a little money away every payday for your baby’s future…
+Once they have a savings account, you might consider setting up an automatic deduction from one of your own accounts to stash a little money away every month for your baby’s future…

 No one likes to think morbid thoughts at such a happy time.
 Now that you have or will have a little whippersnapper depending on you, be sure to add these items to your checklist: